St Michaels Church Betws-y-Coed

 Although the church is now officially closed for regular public worship, a service is normally held on St Michaels Day (29th September) and a candle-lit Carol Service at Christmas tide.

 In addition, the Friends organise a Flower Festival in September each year, which attracts hundreds of visitors to admire the floral displays which are provided by many of the local village organisations.

 277 click throughs, 20489 views since start of 2022

 News & Special Offers

 The Church is open most days from Easter to the end of October.
-On some Sundays and the first Saturday of the month (10am - 2pm) a Steward is normally on duty.
 At all other times, if the church is locked, a key is normally available from the adjacent Conwy Valley Railway Museum or the Tourist Information Centre.